Sockz00/Archive76/README.md

 # Archive76 (WORK IN PROGRESS)

-Archive76 is a local-first Windows desktop application for cataloguing Fallout 76 C.A.M.P. plans, weapon modifications, and armour modifications.
+Archive76 is a local-first Windows desktop application for cataloguing Fallout 76 C.A.M.P. plans, weapon & armor mods, and legendary mods.

 Each computer has an independent installation and local database; one installation supports multiple local characters/profiles, but installations never synchronise.
 It keeps the local shared catalogue separate from each character/profile's collection state, favourites, notes, and settings.

 After obtaining catalogue data and images, Archive76 works offline.
 It periodically checks catalogue sources (initially about weekly) and provides a manual **Check for Updates** action; those operations never upload personal data.